Uki884/vue-provide-form/README.md

 provideForm({ defaultValues: state });
 ```

-to using form state, inject in the children components
+### To using form state, inject in the children components

 ```js
 import { defineComponent, computed } from "vue";